pnp/custom-learning-office-365/README.md

 ## Version 5 Release

 Version 5 has been released with added accessibility and technology updates.
 Included in the V5 release we have added a custom analytics webhook.
 For [webhook configuration instructions](installation/ConfigureAnalyticsWebHook.md).
+For for new installations see the [Installation Instructions](./installation/README.md) for upgrade instructions on an existing Microsoft 365 Learning Pathways site follow the [V4 to V5 Upgrade instructions](./installation/UpdateV4-V5.md).

 ## Overview Video